ShkutaAnna/temp/README.md

   onMouseMove(event: MouseEvent): void {
     if (!this.isDragging) return;

     const container = this.containerRef.nativeElement as HTMLElement;
     const image = this.imageRef.nativeElement as HTMLElement;

     const rect = container.getBoundingClientRect();
     const imgRect = image.getBoundingClientRect();

-    const newTranslateX = event.clientX - this.startX;
+    // Calculate new translation values based on cursor movement const newTranslateX = event.clientX - this.startX;
     const newTranslateY = event.clientY - this.startY;

-    // Calculate max translation values (prevent image from going outside the container) const maxTranslateX = ((imgRect.width * this.scale) - rect.width) / 2;
+    // Calculate the maximum amount the image can move within the container const maxTranslateX = ((imgRect.width * this.scale) - rect.width) / 2;
     const maxTranslateY = ((imgRect.height * this.scale) - rect.height) / 2;

-    // Clamp translations to prevent dragging beyond the container this.translateX = Math.min(Math.max(newTranslateX, -maxTranslateX), maxTranslateX);
+    // Clamp translations to ensure the image does not move outside the container this.translateX = Math.min(Math.max(newTranslateX, -maxTranslateX), maxTranslateX);
     this.translateY = Math.min(Math.max(newTranslateY, -maxTranslateY), maxTranslateY);

-    // Update the image position with boundary checks applied image.style.transform = `scale(${this.scale}) translate(${this.translateX}px, ${this.translateY}px)`;
+    // Apply the transform with the new translation values image.style.transform = `scale(${this.scale}) translate(${this.translateX}px, ${this.translateY}px)`;
   }